grsan45/GOOSE/README.md

 Loosely guided by the [OSDev wiki](https://wiki.osdev.org) and [Bran's Kernel Guide](http://www.osdever.net/bkerndev/Docs/title.htm).

 Written in C & ASM.
 Don't expect high quality or overly efficient code.
 This project is just for learning and experimenting.
-Maybe I'll have a "full" user mode OS in a couple of months.
+Maybe I'll have a "full" user mode OS in a few months.

 No custom bootloaders here, using GRUB 2 (multiboot2).
-As educational as writing a custom bootloader is, I didn't want to go through the hassle for my first serious toy OS.
+Writing a custom bootloader would be [very educational](https://www.youtube.com/watch?v=afP127hsceU) but isn't worth the hassle for my first serious OS project.

 ---